Go to the Official Fender Site

 - 1978 Mustang. photo courtesy Pat from Mexico

-Apparently in 1984, Fender made one last batch of U.S. made Mustangs for Yamano Music Store (a major Fender distributor in Japan) as the 20th Anniversary of the Mustang.
-These Mustangs apparently had funky features as listed below.
+In 1984, Fender made one last batch of U.S. made Mustangs for Yamano Music Store (a major Fender distributor in Japan) as the 20th Anniversary of the Mustang.
+These Mustangs had the features as listed below.

 Here you will find the photo archives of detail changes to

 the Mustang mostly though the Competition Era.
 Tim Pershing

 Fender Mustang Headstock Labels

 - A very early '64 (July-September '64) Mustang Headstock Label with 1 DES, 2 PAT, and PAT PEND photo courtesy Tim Pershing

 - A late '64 (October-early '65) Mustang Headstock Label 1 DES, 3 PAT, and PAT PEND photo courtesy Tim Pershing